Do Go On - 127 - Escape From Colditz Castle

 That's crazy.

-you'd have a bit of Stockholm syndrome, I reckon?
+You'd have a bit of start.

-Well, in some cases, they really respected each other.
+Well, in some cases, they really respected each other,

 German and the prisoners.